Citation, DOI, disclosures and article data

-Osteophytes are cartilage-capped bony proliferations (spurs) that most commonly develop at the margins of a synovial joint as a response to articular cartilage damage, as seen very commonly in degenerative joint disease.
+Osteophytes are cartilage-capped bony proliferations (bony spurs) that most commonly develop at the margins of a synovial joint as a response to articular cartilage damage, as seen very commonly in degenerative joint disease.
 Central osteophytes can develop from cartilage lesions within a joint.
-They are considered a hallmark of osteoarthritis and can be confused with syndesmophytes and enthesophytes.
+They are considered a hallmark of osteoarthritis.
+Osteophytes may be confused with syndesmophytes and enthesophytes.

 Small osteophytes are sometimes referred to as osteophytic lipping.

-Aside from the manifestations of osteoarthritis, osteophytes can:
+Aside from the manifestations of osteoarthritis, osteophytes can also:

 - fracture causing pain